Skip to content ↓

 Over the years, I have been active in the preschools and schools my children attended, serving on the committees and the PTA.

 Since I hold a Master's in Business Administration, I strive to use my personal and professional skills to contribute to the community.
-I passionately believe that every child should have equal opportunities in receiving education and that a well-delivered education can give children the best start in life and enable the communities around them to thrive.
+I passionately believe that every child should have equal opportunities in receiving an education and that a well-delivered education can give children the best start in life and enable the surrounding communities to thrive.

 Governance and Management Arrangements